menu

 Overview

 Windsor is a very small borough located in the state of Pennsylvania.
 With a population of 1,348 people and just one neighborhood, Windsor is the 751st largest community in Pennsylvania.
-Much of the housing stock in Windsor was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Windsor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce